chrisprideC9/migration_script/README.md

    streamlit run main.py
    ```

-2. Upload a ZIP file containing all four required CSV files.
+2. Upload a ZIP file containing all required CSV files (impressions.csv is optional).

 3. Follow the step-by-step workflow in the application:
    - Processing data files